robertocannella/react-typescript-webpack/README.md

     }
 }
 ```
 note* may need ot restart VSCode if getting a include error.
+Alternatively you may restart TS Server (cmd/shift/p)

 Change entry file to ```index.ts``` in ```webpack.config.js```:
 ```